mahnoorsheikh16/Sketchify-A-Quick-Draw-drawing-classifier/README.md

 The objective is to develop machine learning models that can classify hand-drawn digital drawings or doodles by identifying the object or category they represent.
 For this purpose, three Bayesian classifiers, a collection of classical models (Logistic Regression, Support Vector Machine, K-NN, XGBoost), and a Recurrent Neural Network (RNN) have been trained on varying sample sizes.
 The following sections outline the preprocessing, feature engineering and model evaluation steps, providing insights into each model’s performance.

 *This is a course project for CSE 802 Pattern Recognition and Analysis at MSU.
+A more detailed overview of the analysis and results can be found in the [report](https://github.com/mahnoorsheikh16/Sketchify-A-Quick-Draw-drawing-classifier/blob/main/DrawingClassifier_Report.pdf).

 ## Table of Contents:
 1. [Dataset](#dataset)